yoshz/puppet-ucarp/README.md

 Network interface to bind the virtual ip address.
 Can be set as parameter on `ucarp` as default for all hosts.

+### Host Parameters

+Per host you can override the default parameters and configure the following parameters:

 #### `vip_address`

 Virtual ip address that is assigned by ucarp